astromcc/spectroscopy/README.md

 This repository contains Python scripts for analyzing stellar spectra recorded by the NRES instruments installed on Las Cumbres Observatory 1-meter telescopes.

 The code was developed during my 2025 Summer Project, funded by the Maricopa Community Colleges.
-As a continuation of this project, example notebooks will be developed and a set of webpages will be written to introduce concepts of stellar spectra to interested students and faculty.
+As a continuation of this project, example notebooks will be developed and a set of webpages will be written to introduce concepts of stellar spectra to those interested.
 The scripts are heavily commented.

 The script "nres_data.py" loads NRES FITS files into memory.